North Korea blames South for COVID-19 outbreak

-North Korea has never confirmed how many people have caught COVID-19, apparently lacking testing supplies.
+North Korea has never confirmed how many people have caught COVID, apparently partly because it lacks testing supplies.

-It had instead reported daily numbers of fever patients, which totalled some 4.77 million, but has officially registered no new such cases since July 29.
+It had instead reported daily numbers of fever patients, which totalled some 4.77 million.
+It has officially registered no new cases since July 29.

-Kim’s sister, Kim Yo-jong, said the young leader himself had suffered from fever symptoms, according to KCNA, indicating for the first time he might have been infected with the virus.
+Mr Kim’s sister, Kim Yo-jong, said the young leader had suffered from fever symptoms, according to KCNA.
+It is believed to be the first time he might have been infected with the virus.

 North Korean defectors and activists in the South have for decades sent balloons carrying anti-Pyongyang leaflets to the North, alongside food, medicine, money and other items.